machinelabs/machinelabs/admin-cli/README.md

 admin-cli/index.js login [<options>]

 Options:
-  --help             Show help                                         [boolean] --template         Preinitialize googleProjectId, serverName and zone
+  --help                        Show help                              [boolean] --cfg.template                Preinitialize googleProjectId, serverName and
+                                zone
-                     from a template configuration                      [string] --googleProjectId  GoogleProjectId to be used                         [string] --serverName       Name of server to be used                          [string] --zone             Zone of server                                     [string]
+                                from a template configuration           [string] --cfg.target.googleProjectId  GoogleProjectId to be used              [string] --cfg.target.serverName       Name of server to be used               [string] --cfg.target.zone             Zone of server                          [string] --cfg.env                     Environment file for server             [string]

 ```